The Top 21 World’s Rarest Birds 2025 List (With Names & Pictures)

 15. Puerto Rican Amazon

-Puerto Rican Amazon is the rarest Parrot and one of the rarest bird in the world
+Puerto Rican Amazon is the rarest Parrot and one of the rarest bird in the world in 2025.

 Image credit: U.S. Fish and Wildlife Service, Tom MacKenzie